Aliases for WIPF1 Gene

 GeneCards Summary for WIPF1 Gene

 WIPF1 (WAS/WASL Interacting Protein Family Member 1) is a Protein Coding gene.
 Diseases associated with WIPF1 include Wiskott-Aldrich Syndrome 2 and Wiskott-Aldrich Syndrome.
-Among its related pathways are Innate Immune System and ERK Signaling.
+Among its related pathways are Immune response Fc epsilon RI pathway and Regulation of actin dynamics for phagocytic cup formation.
 GO annotations related to this gene include actin binding and profilin binding.
 An important paralog of this gene is WIPF2.

 UniProtKB/Swiss-Prot for WIPF1 Gene